Data Services Open the Door To Data Sharing

 Build your Data Services Layer with Data Virtualization

-The Composite Data Virtualization Platform enables rapid development of XML standards-compliant data services deployed in a layered data virtualization architecture so you can gain the business agility and cost savings you seek.
+The Cisco Data Virtualization Platform enables rapid development of XML standards-compliant data services deployed in a layered data virtualization architecture so you can gain the business agility and cost savings you seek.

-- Reusable Services – With Composite, each data service can be developed, deployed and modified as an independent, standalone component.
+- Reusable Services – With CIS, each data service can be developed, deployed and modified as an independent, standalone component.
 This increases flexibility and reuse.

-- Flexibility to Change Sources and Consumers – A Composite-based data services layer loosely-couples data sources and consumers.
+- Flexibility to Change Sources and Consumers – A CIS-based data services layer loosely-couples data sources and consumers.
 This reduces the impact of changes.

-- Rapid Development to Increase Responsiveness – A Composite-based data services layer can be developed and changed easily and rapidly using modern development tools.
+- Rapid Development to Increase Responsiveness – A CIS-based data services layer can be developed and changed easily and rapidly using modern development tools.
 This improves IT responsiveness.

 - Layered Services Simplify Development and Increase Flexibility – Data virtualization best practices for data abstraction recommend segregating sourcing services, transformation services, business services, etc. This simplifies development and provides even greater flexibility and reuse.

-- Data Governance Provides Control – Composite’s data governance provides data security, data quality and 7x24 operations to maximize control throughout the data services layer.
+- Data Governance Provides Control – Cisco’s data governance provides data security, data quality and 7x24 operations to maximize control throughout the data services layer.

 Standards-based Data Services Layer